 Culture trumps money, any day.
 A healthy work culture that appreciates and validates the contribution of its team within the organization is a great motivator.
 There are endless ways for organizations to show appreciation by assigning various perks and privileges.

 It is not always about time-tracking, performance, and productivity monitoring.
-Factors like praising teams, celebrating wins, showing empathy, surprise workday offs, promoting health and wellness, flexible work schedules make any team feel cherished and valued.
+Factors like praising teams, celebrating wins, showing empathy, surprise workday offs, promoting health and wellness, and flexible work schedules make any team feel cherished & motivate employees to work harder.

 Set clear expectations, let go of perfectionism, hire the right team and better still, encourage open communication and ask for feedback from the team on how they prefer to be managed.